McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 You need:
 * Alignment file (fasta format)
 * Directory of paired-end read files
-* (Optional) a tree generated from input alignment
+* (Optional but recommended) a tree generated from input alignment

 ##### You want multiple single locus files and a tree from all of those alignment files
 You need: